Privacy Notice – Candidates and Clients

 However, candidates, please rest assured!
-We take our data protection obligations seriously and do not share your personal information with any other third party, unless we have your express consent to do so.
+We take our data protection obligations seriously and do not share your personal data with any other third party, unless we have your express consent to do so.
 As we are committed to providing high quality recruitment services, will never forward on your CV to any third party without first having obtained your approval to do so.

-Similarly, we share client data with our candidates when we think that we have found a good fit.
-This data is limited to information about the role, the company, any specific requirements or details.
+Similarly, we may share client information with our candidates when we think that we have found a good fit.
+This information is limited to details of the role available, the company and any specific requirements or details you provide to us.
 If the candidate is offered an interview with you, we will also provide the candidate with the hiring manager’s name, professional contact details and office address.
 The reason for this is so that we can introduce candidates to our clients so that we can fulfil our obligation to provide staffing services to all parties concerned.
 Again, we will only ever share such information provided that our client contact has confirmed to us that we can do so, and that they are happy to meet with the candidate.

-We also share data to external IT servers or on cloud-based storage to ensure that we have high quality and efficient IT management.
-We also give your details to our third-party providers, such as external finance, external marketing managers or external lawyers to make sure that we are able to complete our contractual obligations to you and ensure the smooth running of our business.
+We also share information with external suppliers such as our CRM database providers and providers of cloud- storage and hosting to ensure that we have a high quality, efficient and secure IT environment.
+We may also give your details to our third-party providers, such as external finance, external marketing managers, external information security and IT specialists or external lawyers to make sure that we are able to complete our contractual obligations to you and ensure the smooth running of our business.